wp-plugins/mmm-file-list/readme.txt

 * **class**: Only used for the "li" and "table" formats, applies a given class to the unordered list (e.g. class="mmm-list" / for more information on styling check out the FAQ)
 * **limit**: The default value will list all files in the directory.
 You can add a positive number of your choice and that amount of files will be displayed.
 * **orderby**: Current params can be either "name" (default) or "date" which sorts the files by date modified since date created seems to be hit and miss.
+* **target**: This parameter lets you set a "target" for the links to the listed files (This is typically used to open the files in a new window)

 **Output:**